Risk Assessment QGIS Plugin#

 For the Risk Assessment indicators the following 3 “csv”-files are mandatory:

-a) Exposure indicators: A “csv”-file containing a mandatory column “ADM2_PCODE” with the district codes and all columns that are included in the calculation of the exposure-indicator.
+a) Exposure indicators: A “csv”-file containing a mandatory column “ADM_PCODE” with the P_codes of the administrative boundaries and all columns that are included in the calculation of the exposure-indicator.
 All columns that are not included in the calculation must start with the expression “ADM…” (for example “ADM_NAMES”)./

 b.)
-Vulnerability indicators: A “csv”-file containing a mandatory column “ADM2_PCODE” with the district codes and all columns that are included in the calculation of the vulnerability-indicator.
+Vulnerability indicators: A “csv”-file containing a mandatory column “ADM_PCODE” with the P_codes of the administrative boundaries and all columns that are included in the calculation of the vulnerability-indicator.
 All columns that are not included in the calculation must start with the expression “ADM…”./

-c) Coping Capacity indicators: A “csv”-file containing a mandatory column “ADM2_PCODE” with the district codes and all columns that are included in the calculation of the coping-indicator.
+c) Coping Capacity indicators: A “csv”-file containing a mandatory column “ADM_PCODE” with the P_codes of the administrative boundaries and all columns that are included in the calculation of the coping-indicator.
 All columns that are not included in the calculation must start with the expression “ADM…”.

 Weights-file#